The Tummy Time Crisis: Why 80% of Babies Are Developmentally Delayed (And How 10 Minutes Could Save Your Child)

 • Bear weight on legs when supported

-Research indicates that missing ANY of these milestones predicts future problems.
+The CDC's Act Early guidelines flag that missing any of these milestones predicts future problems.
 Don't wait for your 6-month checkup.
 Every week matters.

 Baby achieving sitting milestone independently